 Tinkam Campground: North Bend, WAThis campground is also located along the South Fork Snoqualmie River in Mt.
 Baker-Snoqualmie National Forest.
 This area is forested with tall, towering, old growth Douglas fir and cedar offering relieving shade at all times during those hot summer days.
 Offering some of the most scenic views in all of the North Cascades, Tinkham is great for both families and campers of all background and experience.
 The 0.5-mile Tinkham Discovery Trail is an easy, family-friendly nature path that weaves through fallen, moss-covered trees to a small pond.
 At times, there are herds of goats that can be seen roaming the area.
 Pick from any of the 46 available sites and escape to this forest paradise!

 Wallace Falls State Park: Gold Bar, WAMake sure to pack your hiking shoes because the long hike to the falls is well worth it!
-There are actually two points where you can view the falls from: the lower and middle.
-The lower falls is a leisure 1 hour hike but the middle is a lot longer, 4.5 miles.
-Both views are beautiful so don’t feel like you are missing out of you can’t make it to the middle.
+There are actually two points where you can view the falls from-the lower and middle.
+The lower falls are a leisurely 1-hour hike but the middle is a lot longer 4.5 miles.
+Both views are beautiful, so don’t feel like you are missing out of you can’t make it to the middle.
 Also, it is important to note that this is a very easy hike, so easy that a Chihuahua was seen leading its owners to the top!
 As far as camping goes, there are only two primitive sites and 5 cabins for rental.
-More of a day trip than anything, but can still be an overnight or weekend trip for the more experienced camper.
+This is more of a day trip than anything, but can still be an overnight or weekend trip for the more experienced camper.

 14503 Wallace Lake Rd, Gold Bar, WA 98251